erglo/wow-addon-utilities/README.md

 # wow-addon-utilities

 A collection of functions useful for World of Warcraft addon developers; feel free to use these in your own addon projects.
-Each LUA file of this repository is dedicated to a specific WoW topic and contains functions and constants related to that topic.
+Each LUA file of this repository is dedicated to a specific WoW topic and contains methods and constants related to that topic.
 See [Repository contents](#repository-contents) for an overview.

 **Note:** _This is not an addon nor an LibStub library (yet)!_
 &nbsp;